MaShisongLab/cellgep/README.md

 ## Usage

 The CellGEP algorithm uses marker GEPs identified in a reference dataset(s) to annotate cells in a novel single-cell dataset.
-We provide a list of marker GEPs as an example, which we identified from a mouse MCA dataset via scGGM ([Han *et al*, 2018](#References); [Xu *et al*, 2023](#References)).
+We provide a list of marker GEPs as an example, which we identified from a mouse MCA dataset via SingleCellGGM ([Han *et al*, 2018](#References); [Xu *et al*, 2023](#References)).
 The GEPs are saved in the file 'data/mca.marker.geps.txt'.
 Below list the steps to use CellGEP to annotate a novel dataset.

 ### 1. Identify neighboring cells from the novel dataset.